 - Overall performance.
 If speed is a critical factor, a wireless handheld scanner is a better option.
 While smartphones are designed to perform various tasks simultaneously, barcode scanners serve a specific purpose, making them quicker and, overall, more efficient.

-If you’re on the hunt for high-end scanning devices, we recommend the Sonim RS60 or RS80 Smart Scanners.
-The Sonim RS60 is a small, durable portable device with a built-in Smart Scanner.
+If you’re on the hunt for high-end scanning devices, we recommend the Honeywell CT60 or the Getac T800.
+The Honeywell Dolphin CT60 is a small, durable portable device with a built-in Smart Scanner.
 The device effortlessly reads and captures data even in the most frantic work environments.
-Meanwhile, the Sonim RS80 is the new all-in-one handheld device and intelligent scanner.
-It’s made to survive the harshest conditions, with an eight-inch HD touchscreen that’s glove-friendly.
+Meanwhile, the Getacc T800 is a rugged tablet and intelligent scanner.
+It’s made to survive the harshest conditions, with an 8.1-inch HD touchscreen that’s glove-friendly.

 5 Top Barcode Scanning Apps for Android